longlene/clx/README.md

 ## DESCRIPTION

-To make Funtoo/Gentoo the best environment for developer.
+To make Funtooo the best meta-platform for developers.

-This overlay stores fresh ebuilds for C++, Ruby, Common Lisp, Lua and other fresh interesting stuff.
+This overlay stores fresh ebuilds for C, C++, Ruby, Common Lisp, Lua and other interesting stuff.

 ## INSTALLATION